 I’d be lying if I said I wasn’t a little disappointed in E3 this year.
-The absence of Sony was definitely felt and a whole lot of trailers shown were entirely cinematic in nature.
+The absence of Sony was definitely felt and a lot of trailers shown were entirely cinematic.
 A good cinematic trailer has precisely zero effect on whether or not a game is actually fun.
-However there is still quite a bit to be excited or concerned about, so I compiled a list of my top and bottom E3 picks and some of my thoughts on them.
+However, there is still quite a bit to be excited or concerned about, so I compiled a list of my top and bottom E3 picks and some of my thoughts on them.

 Watch Dogs Legion:

 Watch Dogs Legion has its hooks in me already.
 I’m a sucker for its theme of letting anyone be a hero.
 In Legion, you can recruit anyone, literally anyone on the street that you can see.
 Whether they are some street punk, ex-cop or nice old grandma.
 Each one has their own personality and mechanical traits.
 One might be a heavy hitter, while another is good with drones.
 Some of their animations even vary, the old women shown in the trailer moves and attacks differently than the younger more spry characters.

 It very much reminds me of the nemesis system in Shadow of Mordor and Shadow of War, except instead of enemies, it applies to your allies and playable characters.
 The nemesis system is one of my favorite innovations of this generation so I’m happy to see the concept expanded in new ways.

 The E3 presentation looked exciting but I’m a bit skeptical about how Ubisoft will pull off the various voice lines and story moments while taking in the ability to play anyone at any time.
 But I’ll be watching with great interest up until its release.
 It even inspired me to try the other Watch Dogs games, which I never found time to play before.